BlueByteSystemsInc/PDMShell/src/SETVAR.md

 -s value - The value to assign to the variable.

 ## EXAMPLES:
-setvar -f 'file1.sldprt' -v 'CustomVar' -s 'NewValue'
+setvar -f "file1.sldprt" -v "CustomVar" -s "NewValue"